automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 <img src="LW_S3_7_Trigger.png" width="269" height="608">

 1. The Configuration needs to be configured with **LaceworkConfig**
-2. The Plugin needs to be configured with the **kaholo-trigger-lacework**
+2. The Plugin needs to be configured with the Plugin **kaholo-trigger-lacework**
 3. The Method **Lacework Alert** needs to be selected
 4. The Variable **Event type** needs to be configured with Value **Compliance**
 5. The Variable **Event ID** needs to be configured with Value **LW_S3_7**.